GaldinoRaphael/what-i-learn-so-far/README.md

-This project is based in first class of "Learn react for free" from FreeCodeCamp Figma of the project: https://www.figma.com/file/bIXpstLZ8ti5Rqvq2dXikd/ReactFacts---My-Copy?node-id=0%3A1
+This project is based in first class of "Learn react for free" from FreeCodeCamp.\
+Figma of the project: https://www.figma.com/file/bIXpstLZ8ti5Rqvq2dXikd/ReactFacts---My-Copy?node-id=0%3A1

 ## Available Scripts